 - Rottweiler

-Or any other large dog breed which will tend to have a higher propensity to suffer from this disease.
+Or any other large dog breed with a higher propensity to suffer from this disease.